Facts & Figures

 - Two Best In Show winners, Norwich Terriers, had the same sire: 1994’s Ch.
 Chidley’s Willum the Conqueror and 1998’s Ch.
 Fairewood Frolic were offspring (half brother/sister) of Ch.
 Royal Rock Don of Chidley.

 - In 2009, Ch.
 Clussexx Three D Grinchy Glee, a Sussex Spaniel, became the oldest dog to capture Best In Show at 10 years, 2 months and 9 days of age in 2009.
 The youngest winner was the Rough Collie, Laund Loyalty of Bellhaven, who captured the award in 1929 at the age of exactly 9 months.

 - The Masters Agility Championship held its inaugural trial in 2014 as part of Westminster Week.

 - The Wire Fox Terrier, GCHB King Arthur Van Foliny Home was crowned Best in Show in 2019 increasing the breed's record of most WKC Best in Show wins to fifteen.

 - The Standard Poodle, GCHP Stone Run Afternoon Tea, became the fifth member of her breed to capture Best in Show in 2020.

 - The Masters Obedience Championship’s new format in 2020 creates a High in Trial winner to receive The Streicher Cup.

-- The 145th Annual Westminster Kennel Club Dog Show will be held, for the first time in its history, in June and outside New York City at the Lyndhurst Estate in Tarrytown, New York in 2021.
+- The Westminster Kennel Club Dog Show was held, for the first time in its history, outside of Manhattan.
+The 145th events were held in June at the Lyndhurst Estate in Tarrytown, New York, 2021.